iTwin/itwinjs-core/docs/learning/frontend/ExecutingECSQL.md

 ## Query Result

 The result of the query is returned as an array of JavaScript objects where every array element represents an [ECSQL row](../learning/ECSQLRowFormat).

+## Avoid *Chatty* Patterns

+An ECSQL query initiated from the frontend necessarily requires a round trip with the backend server.
+In Web Apps, round trips mean exposure to network latency, so a *chunky* request pattern will perform better than a *chatty* request pattern.
+If multiple queries are required to build up the desired result, consider moving the operation to the backend.